 Sutanu Chakraborti

-I am an Assistant Professor at the Department of Computer Science and Engineering at IIT Madras.
-My research interests are broadly in the areas of language, memory and learning.
-I offer three electives in these areas: Natural Language Processing (NLP), Memory Based Reasoning in AI (MBR) and Introduction to Machine Learning (IML, to be launched next semester -- August 2010).
-The first two courses have been offered jointly in the past with Dr. Ravindran Balaraman and Prof. Deepak Khemani.
-Dr. Ashish Tendulkar is sharing the IML course with me next semester.
+I am a Professor at the Department of Computer Science and Engineering at IIT Madras.
+I am part of the Artificial Intelligence and Databases (AIDB) Lab in our department.
+My research interests are broadly in computational models of language, memory and learning.
+I offer four electives in these areas: Computational Models of Cognition (CMC), Natural Language Processing (NLP), Memory Based Reasoning in AI (MBR) and Introduction to Machine Learning (IML).
+Prof. Deepak Khemani, Dr. Ravindran Balaraman and Dr. Ashish Tendulkar teach (or have taught in the past) part of MBR, NLP and ML courses with me.

 Research Questions